scottmuc/scottmuc.github.com/source/_posts/2019-01-13-my-resolutions-for-2019.markdown

 * Working from home for the first time and I absolutely love it!
 I don't believe I'll ever go back to having a regular commute again.
 * My travel hunger has been satiated.
-I will be minimizing my travel until my appetite grows for it.
+I will be minimizing my travel until my appetite grows for it again.
 * Berlin is truly where I want to settle down in the long term.
-So much so that I’ve bought a home here and will be moving in a month or so.
+So much so that I’ve bought a home here and I've just finished moving in!
+* I love writing, but sometimes my output doesn't reach the public domain.
+I've written more in 2018 than probably any other year.

 ## Goals for 2019:

-This year is less about figuring out my goals but more about vocalizing them.
-I intend to measure these to see if I am making any progress.

-* Savings rate of 50%
-* Publish a full game recording
-* Register for a German course
+As always there are so many things I would like to do.
+I had a dozen blog post drafts that I ended up purging.
+I need to work on my physical health too.
+Those who know me know that I have some very specific financial goals.
+To keep things simple, I'm going to stick with one goal and approach it more like a project.
+For 2019, I would like to end the year with a published [Let's Play](https://en.wikipedia.org/wiki/Let's_Play) that has at least 50 views of the final video in the series.
+This ought to be a good test on whether or not game recordings is something worth pursuing.

 ## Summary

-2018 is going to be a year of settling down and some reflection.
-I'm happy to have found a home where I'm excited by the prospect of being there for many years.
-I'm just going to let that feeling spawn iniatives as the year goes on.
+I've sneakily already started on my goal with a completed series of Civilization VI!
+So far it's only been shared with a private group of friends.

-Journaling has been the one habit that I’ve cultivated and has lasted several years!
+By-the-way, journaling ([goal from 2016](/my-resolutions-for-2016/) has been the one habit that I’ve cultivated and has lasted several years!
 Here are the numbers:

+{% img center /images/blog/journaling-at-end-of-2018.png %}

 *No pomodoros were harmed in the making of this post (I composed this while watching a Stellaris stream)*